-A Cleveland Municipal Court judge ordered Castro held Thursday on $8 million bond — $2 million bond on each of the four cases against him.
-The four cases involve four counts of kidnapping — relating to the three women and a child born in captivity — and three counts of rape.
+Cleveland Municipal Court Judge Lauren Moore ordered Castro held on $8 million bond — $2 million for each of the four victims — the three women and the child born to one of them during her captivity.

 Castro, handcuffed and wearing a blue jail jumpsuit, looked down through the entire hearing.
 He did not speak.

 He is accused of kidnapping the women — Amanda Berry, Michelle Knight and Georgina “Gina” DeJesus — from the same Cleveland neighborhood between 2002 and 2004.

 They were freed Monday after Berry staged a daring escape while Castro was away from the house.
 She drew the attention of neighbors who helped her break through a door and summon police.